-In October 2014, five permanent Habitat Restoration Monitoring plots were established within the Bowditch BA, across the valley floors, which have previously been used for grazing (MZ2 and MZ4).
+In October 2014, twelve permanent Habitat Restoration Monitoring plots were established across regenerating woodland, riparian and cleared vegetation communities.
 Section 5 describes the programme and the methodology to assess changes in habitat values within the offset area through time and relative to the benchmark values associated with the BioMetric Vegetation Type (BVT).
 Figure 3 indicates the location of the plots.
-A full description of the baseline monitoring results is provided in the Habitat Restoration Monitoring Report (Cambium Group 2015) and is available on the Biodiversity Offsets Portal.